 We hope these tips help to ensure that Southwark parkrun is fun and safe for everyone.

-There is a café in Southwark Park with toilets, baby changing facilities and disabled access.
-The café is open from 9am and serves hot and cold food and drinks.
-Additionally, there are toilet facilities at the Seven Islands Leisure Centre, open from 8am, and located around the corner from the café, at the end of Gomm Road.
+The Southwark Park café has public toilets, baby changing facilities and disabled toilets.
+The café is open from 9am serving hot and cold food and drink with a water fountain available outside too.
+Additionally, there are toilet facilities at the Seven Islands Leisure Centre, open from 8am, and located just outside the park at the end of Gomm Road.

 Getting there by public transport